dsilvestro/PyRate/README.md

 ### PyRate is a Python program to estimate speciation, extinction, and preservation rates from fossil occurrence data using a Bayesian framework.

-ProvenanceFinder is licensed under a [AGPLv3 License](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)#summary).
+PyRate is licensed under a [AGPLv3 License](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)#summary).

 #### The program's documentation is avaiable here:
 * Detailed command list: https://github.com/dsilvestro/PyRate/wiki